 What was special about the Ramsden Workshop?

-Jesse Ramsden was among the first who constructed an instrument entirely at one premises instead of having several workshops providing the parts.
+Jesse Ramsden was among the first who constructed an instrument entirely at one premise instead of having several workshops providing the parts.
 This system was called a factory.
 At Ramsden’s factory, 40 – 50 workers manufactured various parts of an instrument.
 A strict division of labour was practised, not least to keep the knowledge of manufacturing an instrument to a chosen few.
 The workers even had to keep their knowledge from each other.
 Ramsden himself was the master of all skills necessary to produce a complete instrument.

 John L. Heilbron: The Oxford Companion to the History of Modern Science, Oxford University Press, 2003